RedonAlla/RA.Utilities/documentation/docs/api/RA.Utilities.OpenApi/DocumentTransformers/PolymorphismSchemaFilter.md

 Namespace: RA.Utilities.OpenApi.DocumentTransformers
 ```

-The `PolymorphismSchemaFilter` is an [`IOpenApiDocumentTransformer`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.openapi.iopenapidocumenttransformer) that enables correct OpenAPI documentation for polymorphic types (a base class with one or more derived classes).
+The `PolymorphismDocumentTransformer` is an [`IOpenApiDocumentTransformer`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.openapi.iopenapidocumenttransformer) that enables correct OpenAPI documentation for polymorphic types (a base class with one or more derived classes).
 It modifies the OpenAPI document to use the `oneOf` and `discriminator` keywords, which allows API clients and code generators to understand and handle the inheritance structure.

 This transformer is designed for the native ASP.NET Core OpenAPI tools (`Microsoft.AspNetCore.OpenApi`).